Alternate history: Television

-Fallout shows a 1950s retro-future world that suffers a global nuclear war on the Amazon streaming service.
+The Fallout franchise is set in a 1950s retro-futuristic world that suffers a global nuclear war which destroys much of the globe.

 Fatherland is a TV movie set in a 1960 alternative world where US President Joseph Kennedy and Adolf Hitler have agreed to meet to discuss an end to their country's Cold War 15 years after the Axis victory in World War II.
 However, an American reporter has discovered proof of the long denied Final Solution threatens the meeting.

 The anime Fena: Pirate Princess featured an alternate 18th century.

 For All Mankind depicts an alternate timeline in which the Soviet crewed lunar program successfully lands on the Moon before the US Apollo program, resulting in a continued and intensified Space Race.

 Fringe has the father of one of the main characters cross into another reality to steal that world's version of his son after his son dies.
 The second world has a slightly different history, with a few different states in the United States, such as only one Carolina and Upper Michigan as a state.
 In addition, the 9/11 attack didn't take down the Twin Towers but the White House.
 Also, several major DC Comics events are different, such as Superman not Supergirl dying during Crisis on Infinite Earths.
 The incursion to steal the son has many negative effects on that world, and while the realities start out as antagonist, they eventually work together to repair the damage.

-The Man in the High Castle, an adaptation of the novel of the same name, showed a world where the Axis Powers won World War II.
+The Man in the High Castle, an adaptation of the novel of the same name, showed a world where the Axis Powers won World War II via FDR being assassinated 17 days before his inauguration.

 Motherland: Fort Salem explores a female-dominated world in which witchcraft is real.
 Its world diverged from our timeline when the Salem witch trials are resolved by an agreement between witches and ungifted humans.

 Noughts + Crosses is a British TV show set on a world where a powerful West African empire colonizes Europe 700 years before the start of the series.